 Knowing what outcome the customer wants allows you to map out the steps required to reach the customer’s goal.
 When you take the time to identify all of the places where work stoppages might occur, potential bottlenecks can be avoided.
 Doing this minimizes and/or eliminates any extra steps that waste your time and money.

 Now that you know where problems are likely to occur, you can plan ways to avoid running into those problems.
 You make sure that the work steps flow from one to another in a streamlined manner.

 Project milestones are identified and assigned a completion date.
 Project planning is done backwards to make sure that goals will be met by that date.
 Pulling the plan allows for everyone to ensure they will have what they need to do their work when they need it, and that no one is holding up the progress of another team member.

 No plan will be perfect, but that doesn’t mean that you shouldn’t always keep improving and moving toward perfection.
 Lean encourages a continuous refinement of the planning process.
 It does so by making mistakes visible to everyone using the system and by prioritizing those mistakes that are the biggest impediment to a smooth plan.

 Respect all the participants in your Lean program.
 The most important resource for identifying and fixing problems are your hard-working employees on the front line.

 Are you in construction?
 Are you interested in using these principles to save your business time and money?
 Do you want to eliminate work stoppages and missed deadlines?
-Construction companies can particularly benefit from implementing Lean practices on their job sites.
+Construction companies can particularly benefit from implementing Lean practices on their jobsites.
 How does Lean work in practice for the construction industry?